anntzer/speedoc/README.rst

    speedoc -Dextensions=sphinx.ext.autodoc,numpydoc obj.to.document

-(With numpydoc master, it is not necessary anymore to explicitly load autodoc.)
+(With numpydoc≥0.9, it is not necessary anymore to explicitly load autodoc.)

 Options to ``man`` can be passed by setting the (standard) ``MANOPT`` environment variable.
 For example, justification can be disabled with